-Using FireFox at http://192.168.1.22 you will get a still image AFTER filling in the Username/Password that you set up.
+Using FireFox at http://192.168.1.22 you may get a still image AFTER filling in the Username/Password that you set up.

-(Chrome will not work as it wants to redirect to a Secure Site httpS://.. all the time which this camera is too Old to oblige..)
+Chrome browser will not work as it wants to redirect to a Secure Site httpS://.. all the time which this camera is too Old to oblige.

 Again, with Username And Password being required…

-Started Thinking: If I use a CRON job to grab a frame every minute, we could have a nice time-lapse scripted Video every day, No?
+Started Thinking: If I use a CRON job to grab just such a frame every minute, we could have a nice time-lapse scripted Video every day, No?

 Nice!
 Some tests showed that worked fairly reliably